npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_reassigning_transactions.md

 folder: mydoc
 ---

-If you happen to assign a transaction to a wrong category, you can always reassign it.
+If you happen to assign a transaction to the wrong category, you can always reassign it.
 When deleting a budget category, consider reassigning all of its transactions to other categories.
-Otherwise they will become uncategorized and will no longer affect your budget.
+Otherwise, they will become uncategorized and will no longer affect your budget.

 ## 1. To reassign a transaction: